 ado manages the packages you have installed by using net.
 The ado command lets you list and uninstall previously installed packages.

-You can also access the net and ado features by selecting Help > SJ and User-written Programs; this is the recommended method to find and install additions to Stata.
+You can also access the net and ado features by selecting Help > SJ and user-written commands; this is the recommended method to find and install additions to Stata.